JackDanger/twilio_contactable/README.markdown

 Both the User and the BusinessLocation models are now prepared for SMS and Voice confirmation, respectively.

-You'll also need to create a controller that is capable of receiving connections from Twilio.com:
+You'll also need to create a controller that is capable of receiving connections from Twilio.com.
+You can reuse an existing controller or create a new one just for this task.
+TwilioContactable will guess the path from the controller name, so if you include it into a class called CheckPhoneNumbersController:

-    # app/controllers/twilio_contactable_controller.rb
+    # app/controllers/check_phone_numbers_controller.rb
-    class TwilioContactableController < ActionController::Base
+    class CheckPhoneNumbersController < ActionController::Base
       include TwilioContactable::Controller

       # any models that you want to have phone numbers confirmed for:
       twilio_contactable User, BusinessLocation
     end

+then Twilio.com would try to contact your site at '/check_phone_numbers'.
+As long as that route works then you don't need to configure anything else.

-Configure It With Twilio Account Info
+Configure It With Your Twilio Account Info
 ==

-Because it can be expensive to send TXTs or make calls accidentally, it's required that you manually configure TwilioContactable in your app.
+Because it can be expensive to send TXTs or make calls accidentally, it's required that you manually set TwilioContactable.mode in your app.
 Put this line in config/environments/production.rb or anything that loads _only_ in your production environment:

     TwilioContactable.mode = :live